 Conduct an in-person interview.

-At this point, you've got most of what you need to know if a candidate is the right fit for your practice, but an in-person interview will give you insight into how you'd work with them, if they are reliable, and how they'll fit in with the rest of your staff.
+At this point, you've got most of what you need to know if a candidate is a right fit for your practice, but an in-person interview will give you insight into how you'd work with them if they are reliable, and how they'll fit in with the rest of your staff.

 Make an offer.

 You've figured out how to source a dental assistant that fits your practice, so you'll want to make them an offer fairly quickly, to take them off the job market before another company finds them.
 This is often best done in an informal call first, followed by a letter or email that provides the job description, as well as salary and benefit information.